Butternut girls open with victory

-BUTTERNUT — Jersey Polencheck scored 17 points to lead the Butternut High School girls' basketball team to a 33-31 victory in the Midgets' season opener over visiting Lac Courte Oreilles on Nov.
+Jersey Polencheck scored 17 points to lead the Butternut High School girls’ basketball team to a 33-31 victory in the Midgets’ season opener over visiting Lac Courte Oreilles on Thursday, Nov.
 18.

 LCO led 18-15 at halftime.
 Butternut outscored LCO 18-13 in the second half.